soportebteam/trustos/source/track.md

 There are two types of assets: owned assets and authorised assets.
 These last ones, the `authorised assets`  are assets created by other users that have granted you access allowing you to consult and update it.

 In order to interact with both assets in some functions it is necessary to set a flag formely known as `isAuthorised`.
-In order to interact with authorised, only it is necessary to put the `isAuthorised` flag to `true` as a query parameter in the URL (`...?isAuthorised=true`) as it is shown in the examples below:
+In order to interact with authorised, only it is necessary to set the `isAuthorised` flag to `true` as a query parameter in the URL (`...?isAuthorised=true`) as it is shown in the examples below:

 - GET  -     `/asset/{assetId}?isAuthorised=true`
 - GET  -     `/asset/{assetId}/transactions?isAuthorised=true`
 - POST  -     `/asset/{assetId}/transactions/range?isAuthorised=true`
 - GET  -     `/assets?isAuthorised=true`
 - POST -     `/asset/{assetId}/update?isAuthorised=true`

+To manage your own assets you must set the parameter to false (`...?isAuthorised=false`).

 ## API Methods